gauravssnl/DataOnOff/README.md

 # DataOnOff
 Android app to toggle ( switch on &amp; off ) Mobile Internet with single click

-This app is baed on following Android Command :
+This app is based on following Android Command :

 ```bash
 su - c svc data enable